Watch the webinar now:

 What is direct delivery?

-Direct delivery is a logistics and procurement concept in which goods are delivered directly from the supplier to the end customer or to the place where they are needed, without intermediate storage or transshipment stations.
+Direct delivery is a logistics and procurement strategy in which goods are delivered directly from the supplier to the end customer or to the place where they are needed, without intermediate storage or transshipment stations.
 This model enables faster and more efficient delivery as it shortens the transportation route and reduces the need for warehousing within the company.
-Direct delivery is often used to shorten delivery times, save costs and streamline the supply chain.
+Direct delivery is often used to shorten delivery times, save costs and streamline the digital supply chain.

 Core elements of direct delivery